kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Noise in Time Series

-Random variation persists.
+Random variation persists
-Not every change matters.
+Not every change matters
 Smoothing reveals signal

 > Time series data has temporal ordering that must be respected in modeling.
 Using future information to predict the past (data leakage) and randomly shuffling training data both violate causality.